Majorian

 Majorian (Iulius Valerius Maiorianus; c.
 420 – 7 August 461) was Western Roman emperor from 457 to 461.
 A prominent commander in the Western military, Majorian deposed Avitus in 457 with the aid of his ally Ricimer at the Battle of Placentia.
 Possessing little more than Italy and Dalmatia, as well as some territory in Hispania and northern Gaul, Majorian campaigned vigorously for three years against the Empire's enemies.
 In 461, he was murdered at Dertona in a conspiracy, and his successors until the fall of the Empire in 476 were puppets either of barbarian generals or the Eastern Roman court.

 After defeating a Vandal attack on Italy in 457, Majorian intercepted the Visigoths in the Battle of Arelate, defeating them and saving the city.
 Securing Septimania, he reduced the Goths to federate status, returning Hispania to the empire.
 Meanwhile, Marcellinus was convinced to recognise Majorian, reconquering Sicily in the emperor's name.
 Majorian then attacked the Burgundians, reconquering Lugdunum and expelling them from the Rhône valley.
-Marching into Gaul, he reintegrated the Gallo-Romans and appointed Aegidius commander of the region, whilst Nepotianus invaded the Kingdom of the Suebi and reconquered Scalabis.
+Marching into Gaul, he reintegrated the Gallo-Romans and appointed Aegidius commander of the region, while Nepotianus invaded the Kingdom of the Suebi and reconquered Scalabis.
 In 460, Majorian entered Hispania and readied a fleet for an invasion of Africa.
 However, the Vandals bribed traitors into defection and destroyed the fleet in the Battle of Cartagena, forcing Majorian to return to Italy.

 During his reign, Majorian instituted reforms to reduce corruption, rebuild the state's institutions and preserve ancient monuments.
 This led to an antagonistic relationship with the Roman Senate, which was exploited by Ricimer to behead Majorian upon his arrival in Italy in 461.
-The 6th-century writer Procopius asserted that Majorian "surpassed in every virtue all who have ever been emperors of the Romans", whilst Sidonius Apollinaris, a contemporary of the emperor, stated, "That he was gentle to his subjects; that he was terrible to his enemies; and that he excelled in every virtue, all his predecessors who had reigned over the Romans."
+The 6th-century writer Procopius asserted that Majorian "surpassed in every virtue all who have ever been emperors of the Romans", while Sidonius Apollinaris, a contemporary of the emperor, stated, "That he was gentle to his subjects; that he was terrible to his enemies; and that he excelled in every virtue, all his predecessors who had reigned over the Romans."